 Division 7 — Miscellaneous

-38. References to former name
+38. Reference in document to former name, effect of

 A reference in —

 (a) any Act or any other instrument made under any Act; or

 (b) a document of any kind,

 to the R & I Bank of Western Australia Ltd or to The Rural and Industries Bank of Western Australia or a predecessor of that Bank is to be construed as if it had been amended to be, or to include, a reference to the name of the Bank, except where the context requires otherwise.